kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/05_zsh_setup/transcript.md

 <space>
 ```

-globalias then automaically swaps out the alias with the actual underlying command.
+globalias then automatically swaps out the alias with the actual underlying command.
 Pretty cool right.

-Finally I've enabled the zsh-syntax-highlighting plugin.
+Finally we have the zsh-syntax-highlighting plugin.
 This enables syntax highlighting on the command line.
 For example, an invalid command shows up in red:

 ```